 Also, those customers are more likely to spend more during those interactions.
 While customers interacting with a single-channel campaign had a $58.70 AOV, omnichannel campaigns generated $66.31 AOV.
 A staggering 13% difference.

 Personalization is certainly a reason why cross-channel campaigns are so effective.
 Using personalized interactions, you can show customers that you care for their interests and needs.

 Omnisend is great, but it is not the only Email Marketing Service in the market.

 Look how Sephora, the beauty store starts conversations and encourages interactions:

 You can sense that the care you’ll be given here will resemble the perfect in-store experience.
 Once you start the conversation, you’ll receive relevant recommendations and find useful information about beauty.
-There will even be a community of people who like beauty shopping as much as you do.
+There will even be an online community of people who like beauty shopping as much as you do.

 Of course, the industry leader has a multichannel approach including SMS, email marketing, push notifications, and more:

 In a way, Sephora makes sure customers are regularly interacting with the brand and the community.
 This successful strategy is the key to building brand loyalty in the long run.

 The Sephora app’s Virtual Artist, for instance, is one of the most popular features of the app.
 It lets customers virtually try on using augmented reality, leaving no room for bad surprises.
 If they like the look, they can store items on the app and buy them later.